 As parents of 3 boys, it is important to my husband and I that they know and live their faith.
 Our goal as parents is to ensure our children will grow into young men who can charitably and articulately share the truths of the Catholic faith; and defend the sanctity of life, the Church, and Her teachings.
 We pray that they will be evangelists for Christ, allowing His light to shine through them into the darkness of the world.

 I will also do my part to let the light of Christ shine through me, not for my sake but for His glory.
 This blog is one way that I do that.
 I pray that it will help families grow closer to God and experience the joy of the Catholic faith – together!
-So, we can raise up our children to be steadfast followers of Christ and we can all go out into the world confidently, as Joy Filled Catholics!
+Let us work together to raise up our children to be steadfast followers of Christ.
+Let us go out into the world confidently, as Joy Filled Catholics!

 Member of Catholics Online